cil0834/Project2/README.md

       The way the average ascii value is determined is similar to the way in which the 2 index of the array in calAverage is determined.
       That is, if the ascii double average has a decimal of 0.5 or greter the ceiling is taken.
 Otherwise, the floor is taken.
       Once the ascii value is determined the method then casts the int to a character and returns the character.

+2. The MesoInherit class is going to actually implement the abstract methods.